 In the News

-All eyes are on Helena through April.
+All eyes are on Helena.
 Lobbyists Amy Seaman and Jill Feldhusan, with help from Amy Cilimburg and Jake Troyer, are running hard to protect our wildlife, habitats, clean water, clean air and opportunities for climate solutions.

 Our priority is helping to get a strong Sage Grouse Stewardship Act passed.
 Details here.

-From sage-grouse to community solar energy -- be sure you're signed up and ready to help.
+From sage-grouse to public lands, be sure you're signed up and ready to help.

 314 Species on the Brink!
 Audubon's Climate Report is a loud call for action.